NEXT UP ON this.

 If you’re someone who wants to be actively involved in the sporting industry, and you have a passion for health, nutrition and helping others, a career in sports nutrition or dietetics could be perfect for you.

 The role of a sports nutritionist is an incredibly versatile one.
 ‘They may range from an exercise physiologist who’s completed a nutrition degree, right through to personal trainers,’ Dr Dominique Condo explains.
-As a lecturer in Sport Nutrition in Deakin’s School of Exercise and Nutrition Science, as well as an accredited sports dietitian, Dr Condo knows the ins and outs of the industry.
+As a senior lecturer in Sport Nutrition in Deakin’s School of Exercise and Nutrition Science, as well as an accredited sports dietitian, Dr Condo knows the ins and outs of the industry.

 There’s a big difference between being a sports nutritionist and an accredited sports dietitian, she explains.
 If your goal is to work with athletes in your future career, you’ll want to find out what that is.

 Dr Condo says the difference between the two is very similar to the difference between a nutritionist and a dietitian.

 ‘A dietitian is someone who has been through a Master of Dietetics, and they’re actually able to consult from a clinical perspective.

 ‘Whereas a nutritionist is someone that has some nutrition knowledge, but it is much more general.’

 Likewise, an accredited sports dietitian has a greater wealth of knowledge than a sports nutritionist.

 ‘They know a lot more about the detail and specifics around how nutrients can affect bodies differently, and can advise in different sports scenarios,’ Dr Condo says.
 Because of this, accredited sports dietitians have a broader range of jobs and roles they can perform.